sunng87/slacker/README.md

 You can also use `defn-remote` to create facade one by one.
-Remember to add remote namespace here as facade name, `slapi/timestamp`, eg. Otherwise, the name of remote namespace will be treated as remote namespace.
+Remember to add remote namespace here as facade name, `slapi/timestamp`, eg. Otherwise, the name of current namespace will be treated as remote namespace.

 ``` clojure